The GoFundMe campaign to build Trump's wall crashes and burns

 “We The People Will Build the Wall,” the effort to crowdfund President Donald Trump’s border wall, has run into a barrier.

-Brian Kolfage, an Iraq war veteran with a history of peddling fake news, started the campaign in December to raise $1 billion of border wall funding through GoFundMe, the crowdfunding platform.
+Brian Kolfage, an Iraq War veteran with a history of peddling fake news, started the campaign in December to raise $1 billion of border wall funding through GoFundMe, the crowdfunding platform.
 On Friday, after raising more than $20 million from 337,000 people, Kolfage brought the campaign to a close.
 “The federal government won’t be able to accept our donations anytime soon,” he wrote.

-A GoFundMe spokesman tells Mother Jones that Kolfage told potential donors on the campaign page that, “If we don’t reach our goal or come significantly close we will refund every single penny.”
+A GoFundMe spokesman tells Mother Jones that Kolfage told potential donors on the campaign page, “If we don’t reach our goal or come significantly close we will refund every single penny.”
 Kolfage also said, “100% of your donations will go to the Trump Wall.
 If for ANY reason we don’t reach our goal we will refund your donation.”

-“However, that did not happen,”the GoFundMe spokesperson says.
-Since the target figure wasn’t reached, donors to the campaign will receive a refund.
+“However, that did not happen,” the GoFundMe spokesman says.
+Because the target figure wasn’t reached, donors to the campaign will receive a refund.

 But there’s a twist.
 Kolfage has organized a dubious new nonprofit called “We Build the Wall, Inc” that will allegedly build parts of the wall on its own.
-Kolfage is arguing that, “We are better equipped than our own government to use the donated funds to build an actual wall on the southern border.”
+As Kolfage argues, “We are better equipped than our own government to use the donated funds to build an actual wall on the southern border.”
 The new nonprofit’s advisory board includes noted nativists such as former Republican Rep. Tom Tancredo and recently defeated Kansas gubernatorial candidate Kris Kobach.

 Donors must proactively choose to transfer their money over to We Build the Wall, according to GoFundMe.
 If they don’t, they will receive a refund.
 Donors can ask for a refund now or be automatically refunded in April.